bdutt001/f25-Iron/docs/local-setup.md

   - Android emulator: `EXPO_PUBLIC_API_URL=http://10.0.2.2:8000/api`
   - Physical device on same Wi‑Fi: `EXPO_PUBLIC_API_URL=http://<LAN-IP>:8000/api`

-Frontend requests should use clean paths like `${API_BASE_URL}/users` (do not add `/api` again).
+Frontend requests should use clean paths like `${API_BASE_URL}/users` (do not add `/api` again`).
-- Inspect logs from running seeds or dev server: they are printed directly in the terminal sessions that launched them.
+There is no seed command in this project to protect the shared Railway database from accidental resets.